MuhammedBuyukkinaci/My-Docker-Notes/README.md

 19.5) ports and expose are 2 similar commands in docker-compose but different. ports are maping a port from host machine to a port on container but expose is publishing a port on container to other services in the yaml file.
 For example, we should make `expose` operation for the service of Django app and we should make `ports` operation for the service of Nginx.
 For more details, check [here](https://stackoverflow.com/questions/40801772/what-is-the-difference-between-docker-compose-ports-vs-expose).

+19.6) `docker-compose up` has useful parameters such as `no-deps`, which only run a service in a docker-compose.yaml file.
+In addition,`--scale` increases the number of containers to the set number, which is 1 by default.

 ### Container Orchestration

 20) This concept is used to monitor hundreds of containers in prod environment.